No. 7 Arizona beats No. 3 UCLA 86-75 in Pac-12 semifinals - News 12 Now

+“I guess they were upset when I called timeout at their place,” Alford said.
+“We made two free throws and I didn’t mean disrespect at all.
+It put us up five and I wanted to set my defense.
+We hadn’t won there, so I didn’t want anything goofy to happen.
+Apparently he thought we were being disrespectful and that was his way of getting back at us.”

+UCLA (29-4) won the game in Tucson by outscoring the Wildcats 20-4 on second-chance points.
+Arizona shored up its rebounding issues and hounded the Bruins into one miss after another.

-UCLA (29-4) struggled from the perimeter against Arizona’s length, hitting 4 of 25 from 3-point range.
-Lonzo Ball and Bryce Alford combined for 13 points and were 2 for 16 from beyond the arc.
+UCLA shot 4 of 25 from 3-point range, with Lonzo Ball and Bryce Alford combining for 13 points on 2-for-16 shooting from beyond the arc.

 Isaac Hamilton led UCLA with 20 points and TJ Leaf had 15 before fouling out.